Climate and Air

 EPA Climate Change Data

-Energy Efficiency & Conservation Block Grant Efforts
+Energy Efficiency & Conservation Block Grant

 The City formed the Clean Energy Development Board and launched Set The PACE St. Louis, an innovative financing technique to promote energy efficient improvements on private properties.
 This PACE financing has expanded from just commercial to residential properties in the City of St. Louis.
 There is also a minority and woman contractor inclusion element to the Set The PACE St. Louis program.
-Visit www.ygrene.com for information on how to get PACE financing on residential properties in the City of St. Louis.
+Visit www.ygrene.com for information on how to get PACE financing on residential or small commercial properties in the City of St. Louis.

 The City also used some of its EECBG funds to reduce energy consumption in the transportation sector by promoting alternatives to fossil-fueled vehicle use by adding bike racks, bike lanes, and creating the Downtown Bicycle Station -- the region's first public commuter bike station.
 See below for other cycling information.